MarcFinns/HyperDriver/README.md

 # HyperDriver
-LED driver and power board for Hyperion
+LED driver and power board for Hyperion (DYI Ambilight)

 After setting up hyperion I was annoyed by starting/stopping it manually every time.
 My weekend project was to build a proper solution - with components I had in the drawer.